"I was just drunk," the alleged assailant, Neil Brian Rotroff, also known as Neil Brian Alamban, told police.

 Rotroff told police he is sorry for his actions.
 He admitted that he has been in some other fights, even being punched unconscious, according to the police report.
 But he said he had never knocked anyone else out before.

 He said he understands that he should have been a bigger man, but he felt he was being bullied.
-He also was upset that Talamai and his friend were insulting Rotroff's friend who had just returned from service in the Army.
+He also was upset that the pair were insulting his friend who just got back from the Army.
 If anything, he told police, they should be respecting him.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.